List of Gran Torino characters: Sue Lor

 Sue Lor (portrayed by Ahney Her) is a Hmong American girl who is Thao's older sister.
-She is the first of Walt Kowalski's Hmong neighbors to befriend him after he rescues her.
+She is the first of Walt Kowalski's Hmong neighbors to befriend him after he rescues her from being hurt by an Afro-American gang.
 She has a streetwise, witty personality and a strong, independent spirit; she easily gets along with Walt despite his grumpiness.
 She teaches Walt about the Hmong people's history and struggles in American culture, and the two of them realize that they share something in common of being "betrayed"; Walt by his own family and the Hmong people by the United States despite fighting alongside them in the Vietnam War.

 Louisa Schein and Va-Megn Thoj, authors of "Gran Torino’s Boys and Men with Guns: Hmong Perspectives", said: "In defiance of women‘s typified hyperfemininity, Sue is outspoken, virtually fearless, gregarious, and fiercely protective of her brother."
 They added: "Where Walt uses his gun, Sue brandishes her words in retorts" and "[i]n a rare moment for American ethnic representation, she (and Walt) even make[sic] her white boyfriend look effeminate by standing up to menacing men of color on the street and calling them on their Asian slurs."
 Ty Burr of the Boston Globe said that Sue is "Upwardly mobile and brutally illusion-free."
 Schein, also of the Hmong Today, said that Her "is the same kind of self-possessed young woman in life as she plays on camera."
 Manohla Dargis of The New York Times said that Sue is "mouthy" and "friendly".
 Amy Biancolli of the Houston Chronicle says that Sue is "feisty."
 Tom Charity of CNN said that Sue is "self-assured."
 Schein and Thoj said "[i]t could be argued, then, that Sue exemplifies a strong Hmong American womanhood, forged through the hardships of immigration in families where fathers are weakened by culture shock or deceased during the war."
 They explained that one hallmark of "such women" is "[l]anguage strength" and that "Sue exhibits it in spades, with wit, vocabulary, knowledge, even persuasion skills."
 Schein and Thoj concluded that because of Sue, the film "could be heralded as a celebration of the achievements of Hmong American women who survive by learning how to improve on the most daunting situations."